Siskiyou Wilderness

 The Siskiyou Mountains form one of the longest continuous crests in the Klamath Mountains region.
 Elevations range from 770 ft to the summit of Preston Peak at 7309 ft above sea level.
 Trending in a north–south direction from the Oregon border down to near the town of Weitchpec and 20 mi inland from the Pacific Ocean, the Siskiyous are dotted by rocky peaks rising over 6000 ft from the surrounding lowlands.

 Flora and fauna

 The Siskiyou Wilderness contains a diverse collection of conifer species including rarities such as Alaska cedar, Port Orford cedar, and the Klamath Mountains-endemic Brewer spruce.
 It is notable for the vast amounts of old-growth forests and many endemic species of wildflowers, shrubs and trees, as well as one of the world's largest concentrations of lilies.

-The wilderness is home to several rare species, including wolverine, martin, fisher, northern spotted owl and Roosevelt elk.
+The wilderness is home to several rare species, including wolverine, marten, fisher, northern spotted owl and Roosevelt elk.
 There is also black bear, black-tailed deer, and many varieties of birds.
 The clear streams provide spawning grounds for steelhead, coho and Chinook salmon.